Bottle-kicking: Origin and history

 Local lore claims that the custom began when two ladies of Hallaton were saved from a raging bull by a startled hare, distracting the bull from its charge.
-They showed their gratitude to God for sending the hare by a gift of Land to the church on the understanding that every Easter Monday, the vicar would provide a hare pie, twelve penny loaves, and two barrels of ale for the poor of the village.
+To show their gratitude to God for sending the hare, they made a gift of land to the church, on the understanding that every Easter Monday, the vicar would provide a hare pie, twelve penny loaves, and two barrels of ale for the poor of the village.

 The Hallaton villagers would fight each other for the food and drink, and on one occasion, the residents of the neighbouring village of Medbourne joined the fray and stole the beer.
 The Hallatonians cooperated to retrieve the spoils, thus beginning the village rivalry that still exists.

 Other explanations of the custom's origin include the idea that the tradition harks back to England's pagan past, when hares were sacrificed to the goddess Ēostre.

 Bottle-kicking has been an annual tradition for over 200 years.
 The tradition has been cancelled only twice in that time: once in 2001 because of concerns over foot-and-mouth disease, and also in 2020 due to the coronavirus (COVID-19) pandemic.
 Legend has it that the rector of Hallaton, opposed to the tradition because of its pagan origins, tried to ban the event in 1790.
 However, he relented the next day, after the words "No pie, no parson" appeared scrawled on the wall of the vicarage overnight.

 A doggerel song relating to these sports was mentioned in 1924.